jleo3/clinical_trial_match/README.md

 * Set up configuration so that disease condition and form inputs can flexibly be changed for future instances of the site CONDITION_TYPE = intializers/condition_type.rb
 * Figure out how to open up zip folder in rails for importer  (http://rubyzip.sourceforge.net/classes/Zip/ZipFileSystem.html)
 * Finalize Trial and Site models and add validation
-* See if study focus is structured data and can be put in array that is used as search filters
 * Set up importer to use NCT_ID as unique identifier.
 And to update if it it already exists.
 * Add Timestamp for importer.
 Probably need another table @TODO?
 * Set up travis-ci for this project